mParticle/docs/src/pages/guides/platform-guide/audiences/index.md

 ![](/images/audience-cart-abandonment.png)

-## Setup an Audience Output
+### Set up an audience output

 The next step is to connect the audience to an output service that can use the data.
-See our [Integrations](/integrations/) directory for a full list of Output options.
+See our [Integrations](/integrations/) directory for a full list of output options.

 To add an audience output: